foxxyz/picorama-companion/README.md

  1. Open your Gallery or Photos app
  2. Select an image to share
  3. Tap the "Share" icon
- 4. Select "Chrono.vise" under "Share to Apps"
+ 4. Select "Picorize" under "Share to Apps"
- 5. This should open the Companion App from where you can post directly
+ 5. This opens the Companion App with the selected photo